 Other variations: There are times that you will hear ¡Ay, Toño! as a way to avoid saying coño.
 Toño is the nickname for Antonio.

 6. ☠¡Mierda! ☺¡Miércoles!

 The expression ¡mierda! has the same usage and meaning as the English shit!
 But if you are on a situation where it is not appropriate, ¡miércoles!
 (Wednesday) is a G-rated version.
 Since both words start with the same four letters, everybody will get your point.

 7. ☠¡Qué hostia! ☺¡Qué hóspera!

-This one is not as common as the previous six words, but offers a soft option compared to the others. ¡Qué hostia! could be use interchangeably with ¡Qué jodienda!
+This one is not as common as the previous six words, but offers a soft option compared to the others. ¡Qué hostia! could be used interchangeably with ¡Qué jodienda!
 Such a soft word has a more acceptable alternative because of the religious meaning of the word hostia.
 An hostia is the communion wafer and since Puerto Rico has a long Catholic history, blasphemy with something so sacred doesn’t sound nice at all.
 Note that since this is a colloquial expression, the spelling of hóspera may also be óspera.

 For a few extra swear words, take note of the following soft alternates that you should use when a controlled, pissed-offness is required: diache or dianche, diatre or diantre, demonios or demontre and diablos.
-Now for the funny part.
-Listen to me saying all these phrases, the Puerto Rican way.

 Check out these other Puerto Rican Spanish Slang Word articles.